(This was originally posted here. I've edited and expanded it a bit)

 ...And since the vehicles traveled 800 miles a day 7 days a week, they tended to break down unexpectedly; and if you were the lucky one you were stranded with a broken down vehicle until the tow truck could come and get you.
 Some of us were a little edgy about this situation and would carry weapons with us on the off chance that we might need them.
 I didn't want to hassle with a gun myself, so I carried a decent sized butterfly knife which I barely knew how to use.

-Well, my buddy (who ran the convoy) got to talking to other leads one night and discovered someone that I needed to meet.
-She had a larger version of the knife I carried, and she knew how to use it.
+Well, my buddy who ran the convoy got to talking one night and discovered someone that I needed to meet.
+Our follow-on teams lead driver had a larger version of the knife I carried, and she knew how to use it.
 The next night, he takes me over to introduce me to her as we are trading cars at the end of the shift.
-So she shows me her knife with a gleam in her eye (have I mentioned that I'm a bit skittish around knives?
-There was a reason I didn't know how to use it) and proceeds to flip it around and demonstrate how you gut your opponent with one smooth motion.
+She whips out her knife with a gleam in her eye (have I mentioned that I'm a bit skittish around knives?
+There was a reason I didn't know how to use it) and proceeded to flip it around and demonstrate how you gut your opponent with one smooth motion.
 All the while grinning like the proverbial cat with the canary.

 What did I think of her, I hear you asking?
 She scared the living shit out of me.
 I thought I was a dead man.
 If I ever got away from her, I was not going to be looking back.
 I told my buddy as much afterwards.